New study aims to ease sore throats after breast surgery by testing better breathing tube monitoring

 Summary

-This study tests three methods of checking the pressure in the breathing tube's cuff during breast surgery.
-The goal is to see which method best prevents sore throat, hoarseness, cough, and trouble swallowing after the operation.
-Ninety women having elective breast surgery will be randomly assigned to one of three groups: continuous pressure monitoring, a one-time manual check, or inflating the cuff with just enough air to seal the airway.
-Researchers will track symptoms for 24 hours after surgery.
+This study tests three methods of checking the pressure in the breathing tube's cuff during breast surgery to see which causes the least throat pain, hoarseness, cough, and trouble swallowing afterward.
+About 90 women having elective breast surgery will be randomly assigned to continuous pressure monitoring, a one-time manual check, or inflating the cuff with just enough air to seal the airway.
+Researchers will follow up at 0, 1, 12, and 24 hours after surgery to compare comfort and safety.

 What this could mean